CPHS/OPHS Glossary of Terms

 Continuing Review:

-The IRB review that must
+The IRB review that must occur

-risk, non-federally-regulated, non-FDA-regulated, non-Veterans Affairs
+non-FDA-regulated, non-Veterans Affairs protocols without financial conflicts

-protocols without financial conflicts of interest or NIH Certificates
+of interest or NIH Certificates of Confidentiality, after the initial

-to as renewal or continuation review.
 (See also: Amendment, Approval, and Expiration Date).

 Covered Entity: